 Bob and Pam spent lots of time there and made return visits at different times of day to scope out daily life, the staff, accommodations, activities, and dining options.

 They spent so much time at the community that Bob quickly became comfortable with the setting.
 In the end, the transition was easier because it was Bob who made the final decision on Oakbridge.

 Settling Into a New Home

-|Bob proudly displays a photo of himself at age 20, in his army uniform during his service in Japan.|
+|Bob proudly displays a photo of himself in his army uniform.|

 A Rich, Full Life

-A quiet man by nature, Bob enjoys relaxing in his apartment.
-But he does venture out to visit with neighbors and partake in some of Oakbridge’s many social activities.
+A quiet man by nature, Bob enjoys relaxing in his apartment, but he does venture out to visit with neighbors and partake in some of Oakbridge’s many social activities.
 Bob goes to happy hour many nights.
 Although he never drinks, he enjoys listening to the music.
 Activities Director Sonya Gonzales is determined to get Bob to dance with her one of these days, but it hasn’t happened yet.
-She’ll keep trying.
 Making sure the residents have an enriching social life is her mission, and she loves every minute of it.
-“I have the best job.
-I get to make people laugh and have fun all day.”
+“I have the best job,” Sonya chuckles.
+“I get to make people laugh and have fun all day.”

-|Bob with Jaydon, his 3 year-old great-grandson.|
+|Bob with Jaydon, his 3-year-old great-grandson.|